Maithreyan11/Maithreyan11/README.md

 - 🔭 I’m currently working on my Course
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate with dreamers
-- 🤔 I’m looking for help with animations
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/maithreyan-s-478aba165/)
 - ⚡ Fun fact: ...I am a weeb!!!